Recursive Joint Simulation in Games: The Inside Perspective: Why the Equivalence Also Holds Under Self-locating Beliefs

+Famous examples of absentmindedness include the Sleeping Beauty problem~\citep{Elga2000} and the absentminded driver problem~\citep{piccione1996absent}.
+And in such games, questions of how to form beliefs from within the scenario become contentious.
+However, in recursive joint simulation, absentmindedness occurs primarily when you have not yet seen how many sub-simulations are ``below'' you.
+Once the players get to the point where they are asked to choose whether to cooperate or defect, they know how many sub-simulations there were.
+At this point there can be no absentmindedness, because for any $K$, there will be at most one point in the game where the players are acting based on seeing $K$ sub-simulations.
+So absentmindedness does not occur at any actual decision point.\footnote{In contrast, if we imagine a setting where each player has to consent before running a sub-simulation, the ``consent or not'' decisions would be made under absentmindedness.}

-In non-absentminded infosets, there is a single natural way to assign probabilities.
+Crucially, as long as we restrict decision-making to non-absentminded information sets, there is a single natural way to assign probabilities, and most\footnotemark{} of the methods for assigning self-locating beliefs are consistent with it (``regular'').

-\begin{definition} A method of self-locating belief is {\em regular} if, in a game that involves no absentmindedness, given strategies $\sigma$ and conditional on being in a non-absent-minded infoset $I$, the probability of being in a full path of play $w$ is $0$ if the path down the tree corresponding to $w$ does not intersect with $I$, and $\Pr(w \mid I, \sigma)$ otherwise. \end{definition}
+\begin{definition}[Regular methods of assigning self-locating beliefs] A method of self-locating belief is {\em regular} if, in a game that involves no absentmindedness, given strategies $\sigma$ and conditional on being in a non-absent-minded information set $I$, the probability of being in a full path of play $w$ is $0$ if the path down the tree corresponding to $w$ does not intersect with $I$, and $\Pr(w \mid I, \sigma)$ otherwise. \end{definition}